 How can hematoma formation be minimized during phlebotomy?

-When performing a phlebotomy, proper procedure should be followed to reduce the chances of hematoma formation.
-This includes puncturing the uppermost area of the vein and applying pressure at its venipuncture site afterwards.
+When performing a phlebotomy, proper procedures should be followed to reduce the chances of hematoma formation.
+This includes puncturing the uppermost area of the vein and applying pressure at its venipuncture site afterward.